TYPE OF WHEAT Hard Red Spring

 TIPS

 Watch your hydration with this flour, but don’t over hydrate.
-Normally, we are at 83% hydration for our 100% Grist & Toll whole grain sourdough loaves and we would suggest 83-85% hydration for this varietal as a starting point.
+Normally, we are at 83% hydration for our 100% Grist & Toll whole grain sourdough loaves and we would suggest 83-85% hydration for this variety as a starting point.
+This hard white is not a strong as Star.
+While we still make 100% loaves of bread from this wheat, the oven spring is not quite as powerful as what we expected with Star.
 For bakers using commercial yeast, you should increase your liquid (water, milk etc) at least 15% from what the recipe calls for.
 The same will hold true for pizza dough and pasta – normally we suggest either holding a few tablespoons of flour back before adding eggs and other liquid ingredients.
 In some recipes it’s easier to add some flour back in than it is to adjust eggs, water or olive oil.

 BAKING APPLICATIONS